 For an overview of our graduate programs, including details on living in Metz, France, please visit our Graduate Programs webpage.

 Every Wednesday from 10-11am we offer a Graduate Virtual Information Session.
-We highly recommend attending one of these sessions to learn more about the Lorraine campus.
+We highly recommend attending one of these sessions to learn more about the GT-Europe campus.